Milt Plum: Professional career

 The Browns traded Plum to the Lions as part of a six-player deal before the 1962 season.
 The Lions lacked the powerful running game of the Browns, forcing Plum to rely more often on his arm.
-Although he started strong, leading to the Lions to a 3-0 start, things went downhill after a costly interception in Week 4 led to a loss to the Green Bay Packers.
+Although he started strong, leading to the Lions to a 3–0 start, things went downhill after a costly interception in Week 4 led to a loss to the Green Bay Packers, after the Lions had led the game until late in the fourth quarter.
 Late in the season, head coach George Wilson benched Plum several times in favor of Earl Morrall.
-The Lions finished 11-3, two games behind Green Bay.
+The Lions finished 11–3, two games behind Green Bay.

 Plum lost the starting-quarterback job to Morrall in 1963, but regained it when Morrall got hurt early in the 1964 season.
-1964 wound up being Plum's best year in Detroit; he threw for 2,241 yards and 18 touchdowns, and the Lions finished 7-5-2.
+1964 wound up being Plum's best year in Detroit; he threw for 2,241 yards and 18 touchdowns, and the Lions finished 7–5–2.
 The Lions traded Morrall to the Giants before the 1965 season, and Plum struggled that year, completing fewer than half of his passes.
 In 1966, Plum suffered a knee injury and was replaced by Karl Sweetan, who shared time with Plum in 1967.

 Plum backed up Roman Gabriel on the 1968 Rams and Fran Tarkenton and Gary Wood on the 1969 Giants, playing sparingly both years.
 He retired after the 1969 season and moved to Raleigh, North Carolina.

-Plum went 7-2-1 in starting season openers as quarterback for a .778 winning percentage, the second highest for a quarterback since 1950.
+Plum went 7–2–1 in starting season openers as quarterback for a .778 winning percentage, the second highest for a quarterback since 1950.
 He also holds the NFL record for longest completed pass to himself (20 yards).

+Plum played in two Pro Bowls (1960 and 1961), was named Associated Press second team All-Pro in 1960, and was player of the week in week 7 of the 1964 season.